-UM-Dearborn makes a significant contribution to the region's human capital: more than two-thirds of our alumni live in Wayne, Oakland and Macomb counties.
+UM-Dearborn makes a significant contribution to the region's human capital: more than 80 percent of our alumni live in Michigan and more than two-thirds of them live in Wayne, Oakland and Macomb counties.
 In all the areas where our region needs strong and capable leaders, you will find UM-Dearborn alumni working as agents of economic and social progress in genuinely practical ways.